Stock investors search for direction following long weekend

-U.S. stock futures traded modestly lower on Tuesday as investors waded back into the markets after the Memorial Day weekend.
+U.S. stock futures were mixed on Tuesday as investors waded back into the markets after the Memorial Day weekend.

 Continue Reading Below